cinmelq/cinmelq/README.md

 ### Hello, world!
 I'm Cinthia and I'm Systems Analysis and Development student.
-I currently work as an Administrative Assistant in an accounting firm, but I want to work with back-end development.
+I'm currently working as an Administrative Assistant in an accounting firm, but I want to work with back-end development.

 - 🔭 I’m currently working as an Administrative Assistant
 - 😄 Pronouns: She/Her